achliopa/udemy_KubernetesCourse/readme.md

 sudo mv linux-amd64/helm /usr/local/bin/helm
 ```
 * we can now use helm
-* we now have to initialize helm. we need to create the helm-rbac.yml config file to create a ServiceAccount with cluster admin role to install tiller `kudecetl create -f helm-rbac.yaml`.a service account and clusterolebinding is created
+* we now have to initialize helm. we need to create the helm-rbac.yml config file to create a ServiceAccount with cluster admin role to install tiller `kubectl create -f helm-rbac.yaml`.a service account and clusterolebinding is created
 * we do `helm init --service-account tiller` to install helm on the cluster we see the tiller installer pod wit `kubectl get pods -n kube-system`
 * we search in helm for redis `helm search redis`. we want chart stable/redis
 * we install it with `helm install stable/redis` we can name with --name myredis. we can deploy multiple charts